Stephen, King of England: Initial years (1136–1137)

 In the years following his succession, Stephen's relationship with the church became gradually more complex.
 The royal charter of 1136 had promised to review the ownership of all the lands that had been taken by the crown from the church since 1087, but these estates were now typically owned by nobles.
 Henry of Blois's claims, in his role as Abbot of Glastonbury, to extensive lands in Devon resulted in considerable local unrest.
 In 1136, Archbishop of Canterbury William de Corbeil died.
 Stephen responded by seizing his personal wealth, which caused some discontent amongst the senior clergy.
 Henry wanted to succeed to the post, but Stephen instead supported Theobald of Bec, who was eventually appointed.
 The papacy named Henry papal legate, possibly as consolation for not receiving Canterbury.

 Stephen's first few years as king can be interpreted in different ways.
 He stabilised the northern border with Scotland, contained Geoffrey's attacks on Normandy, was at peace with Louis VI, enjoyed good relations with the church and had the broad support of his barons.
 There were significant underlying problems, nonetheless.
-The north of England was now controlled by David and Prince Henry, Stephen had abandoned Wales, the fighting in Normandy had considerably destabilised the duchy, and an increasing number of barons felt that Stephen had given them neither the lands nor the titles they felt they deserved or were owed.
+King David and Prince Henry now controlled the north of England, Stephen had abandoned Wales, the fighting in Normandy had considerably destabilised the duchy, and an increasing number of barons felt that Stephen had given them neither the lands nor the titles they felt they deserved or were owed.
 Stephen was also rapidly running out of money: Henry's considerable treasury had been emptied by 1138 due to the costs of running Stephen's more lavish court and the need to raise and maintain his mercenary armies fighting in England and Normandy.